pret/pokecrystal/free_roaming_crystal_docs/new_features.md

 - Added pack space, removed some PC item storage space
 - Physical/Special Split
 - Press B to highlight RUN
+- All headbutt trees have a 70% encounter chance
+- Stone evos with lacking movepools have been updated

 ### Bugfixes - DONE